Blind-ai/blind-infra/README.md

 ![](.github/banner.png)

-# Netive Infra
+# Blind Infra

-This repository contains the provisioning and configuration files for Netive.ai's infrastructure
+This repository contains the provisioning and configuration files for Blind.ai's infrastructure

 ## Getting started